b

 I received my Ph.D. in Economics from MIT in 2014 and was a junior fellow at the Harvard Society of Fellows 2014-2016 before joining the Harvard Department of Economics in July 2016.
 I am currently co-editor of the Quarterly Journal of Economics.

-Here is my Full CV, and my Research Summary.
-To learn more about people’s understanding, perceptions and views of public policies, visit the Social Economics Lab website.
-To learn more about my research in “Taxation and Innovation” here is a short focus piece.
+To learn more about people’s understanding, perceptions, and views of public policies, visit the Social Economics Lab website.

 Contact